 Six individuals with Post-COVID syndrome completed the self-report C19-YRS and their feedback on content was incorporated in this new version of the C19-YRS.
 Specialists from Speech and Language therapy, dietitians, psychologists, Respiratory Medicine and Intensive Care Medicine were also consulted during the scale development process.
 The emphasis remained on keeping the scale as brief and comprehensive as possible, without placing undue burden on the respondent (patient).

 The final list of main problems included in the self-report or digital C19-YRS included breathlessness, cough/ voice, swallowing/ nutrition, fatigue, continence, cognition, pain/discomfort, anxiety, depression, post-traumatic stress disorder, communication, mobility, personal care, activities of daily living, social role, perceived health status and family/carers views.

 The digital format of the self-report scale was developed by a private health company called ELAROS.
-The content of the digital format is the same as the self-report paper/ electronic version difference only in the user interface and layout.
+The content of the digital format is the same as the self-report paper/ electronic version, the only difference is in the user interface and layout.